Special flow equation and GKP-Witten relation

 In this letter, we propose a modified flow equation and study correlation functions on the emergent bulk spacetime involving excited states by a primary scalar operator.
 We find that some special flow equation maps the conformal symmetry to the bulk AdS isometry at the operator level and allows us to have the expected bulk interpretation for both the background geometry and a scalar field excitation, as we shall see below.

-\section{2.
-Framework}
+\section{Framework}

-\subsection{2-1.
-Interpolating flow}
+\subsection{Interpolating flow}

 In this section we develop a framework to construct the bulk counterpart for a primary scalar state in Euclidean CFT by the flow equation approach.
-For a concrete illustration, we consider a $d$-dimensional $O(N)$ vector model with conformal symmetry.
+For a concrete illustration, we consider a $d$-dimensional $O(N)$ vector model with conformal symmetry, though we expect that the framework itself and some results can be applied to other CFTs which enjoy the holographic description.
 We denote the elementary scalar field in the vector representation of $O(N)$ by $\varphi^a(x)$.
 The two-point correlation function is $\aver{\varphi^a(x_1) \varphi^b(x_2) }= \delta^{ab} {C_0 \over |x_1-x_2|^{2\Delta}}$ where $C_0$ is a constant and $\Delta$ is the conformal dimension.
 In the previous studies of the flow equation approach, we have used the simplest smearing defined by the free flow equation \beqa \partial_\eta \phi^a(x;\eta) =\partial^2 \phi^a(x;\eta), \eeqa with $\phi^a(x;0)=\varphi^a(x)$, where $\eta\geq0$ is the flow parameter, and $\partial^2=\delta^{\mu\nu}\partial_\mu\partial_\nu$.
 However, as mentioned in the introduction, we have encountered a difficulty in the bulk interpretation for an excited state by this simplest smearing.